telavivmakers/geek_code/README.md

 They say you never get a second chance to make a first impression.

-The Geek, of course, doesn’t believe any of that crap; on the internet, no one knows you’re a dog , according to ancient legend.
+The Geek, of course, doesn’t believe any of that crap; on the internet, no one knows you’re a dog , according to ancient meme.
 In any case this section allows you to list something about what you look like, conceivably for dating purposes or such nonsense.

 #### a – Age

 The only way to become a true geek is through practice and experience.
 To this end, your age becomes an important part of your geekiness.
 Use the qualifiers below to show your age (in Terran years).
-Also, please use BASE 10 numbers.
+Base 10 , wise guys.
 ```
 a+++  60 and up
 a++  50-59